Home Analysis Services Resources Contact About

 List of tasks you can do with ExAtlas

-2. Open gene expression data and statistical results (ANOVA)
+1. Open gene expression data and do statistical analysis (ANOVA)

-3. Plot a heatmap for the gene expression profile matrix
+3. Plot a heatmap for the gene expression profile data

 4. Principal Component Analysis (PCA)

-8. Correlation between different gene expression data sets
+9. Correlation analysis between different gene expression data sets

-9. Exploring the output file for correlation and other analyses
+10. Exploring output files for correlation and other analyses

 13. Evaluate quality of individual samples and remove low-quality samples